gcpearse/gcpearse/README.md

 - 👋 Hi, I’m Glen
-- 👀 I’m joining the October cohort of the Northcoders Software Development Bootcamp
+- 👀 Student with the October cohort of the Northcoders Software Development Bootcamp
-- 🌱 I’m currently learning JavaScript, HTML and CSS
+- 🌱 Currently learning JavaScript, HTML and CSS

 <!---
 gcpearse/gcpearse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.